Man charged with killing 22 Texas women gets 2nd conviction

 DALLAS (AP) — A man charged with killing 22 women in the Dallas area over a two-year span was found guilty Friday in one of their deaths — his second murder conviction.

 With the verdict, Billy Chemirmir, 49, automatically received a second sentence of life without parole, this time for the smothering death of 87-year-old Mary Brooks.
-He was already sentenced to life in prison without parole for an April conviction in the death of 81-year-old Lu Thi Harris.
-The local prosecutor decided not to seek the death penalty.
+Jurors took less than 30 minutes to reach the verdict against Chemirmir, who was already sentenced to life in prison without parole for an April conviction in the death of 81-year-old Lu Thi Harris.

-Chemirmir faces 11 more capital murder cases in Dallas County, but no trial dates have been set.
-Prosecutors in neighboring Collin County haven’t yet said if they will try any of their nine capital murder cases against Chemirmir, who has maintained his innocence.

-Authorities allege he preyed on women who were older and whose deaths were initially found to be from natural causes, even as family members raised alarm bells about missing jewelry.
+Authorities allege that he preyed on older women, killing them and stealing their valuables.
+Time after time, their deaths were initially determined to be from natural causes, even as family members raised alarm bells about missing jewelry.

+“This is a conscious, dedicated effort to stalk, surveil, kill, steal, strip and sell,” Dallas County District Attorney John Creuzot said in closing arguments.

+Creuzot decided against seeking the death penalty.
+After Friday’s verdict he said the two sentences mean Chemirmir is “going to die in a penitentiary.”

 Most lived in apartments at independent living communities for older people.
 One woman who lived in a private home was the widow of a man Chemirmir cared for while working as an at-home caregiver.